Low-cost land for housing

 A DWN and Karibib Town Council (KTC) joint team also worked in the adjacent informal settlement, initiating its formalisation.
 Urban Dynamics produced a formalisation layout for this informal settlement, which was then pegged by Strydom & Associates land surveyors.
 The DWN & KTC joint team then visited all shack households (more than 300) and encouraged residents to move their shacks onto the pegged erven.
 This process was successfully concluded and the newly structured settlement can now be upgraded with water and other services.

-In Opuwo, servicing cost estimates were finalised by project engineers Knight Piesold.
+In Opuwo, land servicing cost estimates were finalised by project engineers Knight Piesold.
 In Oniipa, a new project area, the project land surveyor conducted an aerial survey of the site.
 In Okahao, water reticulation for the first 400 erf connections was tested successfully and more than 120 clients have already been allocated their plots.
 In Oranjemund, a MoU has been prepared and is ready for signature.
 In Keetmanshoop, a first draft layout (below) was submitted to Council.

 Covid-19 emergency response